Emile Griffith: Death

 A long-time resident of Weehawken, New Jersey, Griffith died July 23, 2013, at a care facility in Hempstead, New York.
-In his final years, he required full-time care and suffered from dementia pugilistica.
-His adopted son, Luis Rodrigo Griffith, was his primary caregiver.
+In his final years, he suffered from dementia pugilistica and required full-time care.
+His lover, whom he had adopted as a son, Luis Rodrigo Griffith, was his primary caregiver.
 He was buried in St. Michael's Cemetery, Queens, New York City.